Guyu98/Temporal-network-Generative-Dynamic-Activity-Model/README.md

 ![image](https://github.com/Guyu98/Temporal-network-Generative-Dynamic-Activity-Model/blob/main/pic/snapshot.png)

 ## Get node and link activities
 To see the activity of nodes and link, one can query the active time list of any node or link by the method `get_activenode_t` or `get_edge_t` respectively.
 The inputs are the order of the queried node and the orders of the ending nodes of the queried link.
-To see the statistical features, use `plot_CCDF` to generate the complementary cumulative distributions.
+To see the statistical features, use `plot_CCDF` to generate the complementary cumulative distributions of the inter-event time.

 ```python
 N_t = net.get_activenode_t(2)